Boston Dynamics: History

-On December 13, 2013, the company was acquired by Google X (later X, a subsidiary of Alphabet Inc.) for an unknown price, where it was managed by Andy Rubin until his departure from Google in 2014.
+On December 13, 2013, the company was acquired by Google X (later X, a subsidiary of Alphabet Inc.) for an unknown price, where it was managed by Andy Rubin until he departed from Google in 2014.
 Immediately before the acquisition, Boston Dynamics transferred their DI-Guy software product line to VT MÄK, a simulation software vendor based in Cambridge, Massachusetts.

 On June 8, 2017, Alphabet Inc. announced the sale of the company to Japan's SoftBank Group for an undisclosed sum.
 On April 2, 2019, Boston Dynamics acquired the Silicon Valley startup Kinema Systems.

+In November 2020, the firm signed an agreement with Trimble Inc. to further develop the Spot dog product.

-In December 2020, Hyundai Motor Group acquired an 80% stake in the company from SoftBank for approximately $880 million dollars.
+In December 2020, Hyundai Motor Group acquired an 80% stake in the company from SoftBank for approximately $880 million.
 SoftBank Group retains about 20% through an affiliate.
 In June 2021, it was announced that Hyundai officially took a controlling stake in the company from SoftBank.

 In October 2022, the company signed a pledge saying it would not support any weaponization of its robotic creations.
-Boston Dynamics offered other robotics companies to join the pledge with 5 other firms signing as well.
+Boston Dynamics offered other robotics companies to join the pledge, with five other firms signing as well.